vanjazeli/image-reveal-animations/README.md

  - [Cordrops](https://github.com/codrops)

 ## Licence
 Completely  free for use in all types of commercial or personal projects.
-Mentions with a reference to my github profile are required when uploading or reposting any of original or modified code from this project.
+Mentions are required when uploading or reposting any of original or modified code from this project.